husudosu/mpv-remote-node/README.md

 - Improve API documentation,
 - Better installation scripts,
 - Make a Youtube video about installing/updating MPV-remote on Windows and Linux

+# Disclaimer

+The app developer DOES NOT promotes piracy!
+Other apps and modules used by this app may include some level of piracy.